thoughtspot/thoughtspot.github.io/_admin/worksheets/yaml-worksheet.md

 ---
-title: [Worksheet YAML specification]
+title: [Worksheet TSL specification]
 last_updated: 7/1/2020
-summary: "ThoughtSpot worksheet specification may be exported as a YAML file, modified, and imported into the same or different cluster. "
+summary: "ThoughtSpot worksheet specification may be exported as a TSL file, modified, and imported into the same or different cluster. "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-To work with Scriptable Worksheets in ThoughtSpot, you can download Worksheets to a flat file in `yaml` format, modify it, and subsequently upload this file either to the same cluster, or to a different cluster.
+To work with Scriptable Worksheets in ThoughtSpot, you can download Worksheets to a flat file in `TSL`, ThoughtSpot's Scripting Language, modify it, and subsequently upload this file either to the same cluster, or to a different cluster.
 To learn how to export, change, and update Worksheets, see [Migrate or restore Worksheets]({{ site.baseurl }}/admin/worksheets/worksheet-export.html).

 {: id="syntax"}
-##  Syntax of the Worksheet YAML file
+##  Syntax of the Worksheet TSL file

-The YAML file for Scriptable Worksheets has a specific syntax.
+The TSL file for Scriptable Worksheets has a specific syntax.

 See the [Parameters](#parameters) section for details about the keywords used in this example.

-You may not see each of these parameters in your own YAML file, depending on whether each variable is explicitly defined.
+You may not see each of these parameters in your own TSL file, depending on whether each variable is explicitly defined.
 For example, if you do not have any filters on your Worksheet, the `filters` parameter does not appear.
-You can add that variable to the YAML file to specify filters for your Worksheet.
+You can add that variable to the TSL file to specify filters for your Worksheet.

 <pre>
 <a href="#worksheet">worksheet</a>: